Branded social media has gone from golden boy to punching bag in the past few years.

 colleagues, in particular, has a big impact on the social media content we share.

-If a vendor of business continuity solutions weighed in on the latest plot twist in
+If a vendor of business continuity solutions weighed in on the latest "Stranger Things"

-"Stranger Things" on LinkedIn, three things are likely to happen.
-One, the audience
+plot twist on LinkedIn, three things are likely to happen.

-loses respect for you.
-Two, some people would think your account has been hacked.
+One, the audience loses respect for you.
+Two, some people would think your account

-And three, few would share it (except to mock it), because it would make them look
+has been hacked.
+And three, few would share it (except to mock it), because it would

-stupid, and because the sheer dissonance of seeing such a non-sequitur on LinkedIn
+make them look stupid, and because the sheer dissonance of seeing such a non-sequitur

 And nothing goes viral without sharing.